 Where to Empty Compost

-There are several compost toters/dumpsters located in your residence community.
+There are several compost toters/dumpsters located in your residential community.
 The Office of Sustainability recommends disposing the liners and their contents once a week if you are disposing of wet organic waste.
 If your items are dry, you may go much longer without emptying your bin.

 Compost throughout the Day

 Your sustainable lifestyle doesn’t need to end in your room.
 WWU has a variety of places to dispose of organic waste throughout the day.
 You can find compost bins inside each of the dining locations across campus or in Red Square.